 We are involved in various legal and administrative proceedings that arise from time to time in the ordinary course of doing business.
 Some of these proceedings may result in fines, penalties or judgments being assessed against us, which may adversely affect our financial results.
 In addition, from time to time, we are involved in various disputes, which may or may not be settled prior to legal proceedings being instituted and which may result in losses in excess of accrued liabilities, if any, relating to such unresolved disputes.
 Expenses related to litigation reduce operating income.
-We do not believe that the outcome of any of these proceedings or disputes would have a significant adverse effect on our financial position, long-term results of operations or cash flows.
-It is possible, however, that charges related to these matters could be significant to our results of operations or cash flows in any single accounting period.
+We do not believe that the outcome of any of these proceedings or disputes would have a significant adverse effect on our financial position, long-term results of operations or cash flows in any single accounting period.
 Management is not aware of any legal, environmental or other commitments and contingencies that would have a material effect on the Financial Statements.